 It’s also necessary to make slight adjustments to the speed of rotation of the wheel, and the ‘brake’ which determines the rotation speed of the bobbin.
 As there are no numbered dials this must be accomplished by feel than anything else, and it takes a little time to learn what needs to be adjusted, and to what extent.
 All of which makes hand-spinning a wonderfully organic activity – and very relaxing after the initial learning curve.

 As soon as we had two half filled bobbins, it was time to start plying.
 This process involves twisting the single threads from two bobbins together to form the finished yarn.
 A spinning wheel can be spun either clockwise or anti-clockwise.
 I spin clockwise to create a single thread (called a Z twist), and anti-clockwise when plying (S twist).
 This creates a balanced yarn.

 Knitting started with the back of the cardigan as this was the largest part of the garment and involved the most work.
-Soon other knitters joined in – two knitting the fronts of the cardigan, and another two knitting the sleeves.
-Five knitters in total.
+Soon other knitters joined in—two knitting the fronts of the cardigan, and another two knitting the sleeves.
+There were five knitters in total.

 Assembling and Modeling the Garment

 With all knitting completed, it was time to sew the cardigan together.
 It was then modeled by one of the spinners, and the shearer/wool buyer and wool classer who was fascinated by the entire process.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 Nan Hewitt (author) from Albany, Western Australia on November 17, 2019: